ankurhanda/gvnn/README.md

 We are also performing large scale experiments on data collected both from real world and our previous work, [SceneNet](http://robotvault.bitbucket.org) to test different geometric computer vision algorithms *e.g.* dense image registration, 3D reconstruction and place recognition for loop closure.

+#Recommendation

+Please do a fresh pull in case you spot any errors since the repository is always getting updated regularly.

 #Installation